avoelker/tictactoe/README.md

 * How to PLay Tic-Tac-Toe: https://www.thesprucecrafts.com/tic-tac-toe-game-rules-412170

 To Run:
-* run tictoc.exe, copied to top directory for convenience
+* using dotnet runtime, type:
-* or build and run (in vscode, or "dotnet build" and "dotnet run")
+* "dotnet build" and "dotnet run"

 Features:
 * The grid starts as 3x3, but you can change this up to 20x20.
 * The player mode is human vs computer.
-* If a player wins, he shall go second the next game.

 Requirements:
 * This is a .NET 5.0 game.
-It requires the dotnet runtime installed.
 * This uses the StdIn and StdOut console for user interface.
-* This has been tested on Windows 10 Pro with .NET 5.0 SDK installed.
+* This has been tested on Windows 10 Pro, with .NET 5.0 SDK.

 Bugs:
 * The computer A.I.
 Minimax algorithm has a recursion problem, so the computer does a simple random move until fixed.